blacklvag/portfolio/README.md

 Premium personal portfolio website — a **static, frontend-only** SPA built with React, TypeScript, Tailwind CSS, Framer Motion, and Vite.

-No backend, no API keys, and no environment variables required.

 ## Tech Stack

 - **React 19** + **TypeScript**